cchenu/statistics-from-allocine/README.md

 # Statistics-from-allocine
-> Python program to have statistics about a films list from Allocine
+> Python program to have statistics about a films list from Allocine.

 ## Table of Contents
 * [General Info](#general-information)